- New ACR Guideline addresses integrative interventions for rheumatoid arthritis.

 In the past, integrative medicine has relied heavily on cultural traditions and anecdotal evidence, but that’s changing.
 More research is being conducted, and mainstream medical groups are starting to take it more seriously, in part because patient demand is so high.

 In an effort to provide RA patients and the providers who treat them with science-backed advice on the topic, the ACR recently released their first-ever guideline on integrative treatments.
-The official guideline is expected to be published in rheumatology journals this spring, but the organization has already released a summary of key details.

 How the New Guideline Was Developed

 To create the new guideline, a literature review team combed through the existing research on a variety of integrative modalities for RA and graded them based on the quality of evidence and drafted recommendations.
 A Voting Panel, which included health experts as well as a few patients, finalized the recommendations; the Panel also determined whether each one should be deemed “strong” or “conditional,” depending on the level of available evidence.